petroemil/Rx.Book/Draft.md

 You don't have to think something too complicated.
 Just think about a function that extends the `string` with some special kind of formatting.
 If you want to use this logic in multiple places, you either have to move it to a static helper class or derive your `SuperString` class.
 The latter in this specific example is not actually possible because the string type is `sealed`.
 So you are left with the static class.
 But think about how it would look if you would have to use more of these operations after each other...

-To solve these kinds of problems, Microsoft introduced the extension methods in C#, which makes it possible to extend any class (or even interface) using the following syntax:
+To solve these kinds of problems, Microsoft introduced the extension methods in C#, which makes it possible to extend any type (class, struct or even interface) using the following syntax:

 ```csharp
 public static string SpecialFormat(this string s, int spaces)
 ```

 You have to place these extension methods in a static class.
 The interesting part of this method signature is its very first parameter that has the `this` keyword in front of it.
 It means that you are extending the `string` class with this method.
 Whenever you have a `string` in your application, you can just call this method, the system will automatically hide this first parameter by implicitly passing the reference of the `string` there, and you only have to provide - in this example - the `int spaces` parameter.

+It's important to understand, that the extension method is just a syntactic sugar over the static methods, meaing these methods won't have any special access to the first parameter (with the `this` keyword) other than having a reference to it.
+You won't be able to access non-public parts of the extended object - except if the object has internal parts and you define the extension method in the same assembly.

 In action it will look something like this.

 ```csharp
 "Hello World".SpecialFormat(42);